|Course Dates||Meeting Times||Status||Instructor(s)||CRN||Registration|

 To foster an understanding of the subtle communicative nuances pragmatically appropriate to American classrooms, students will engage in numerous and varied presentation exercises, which make use of interactive community interviews on campus, multimedia experiences, and close readings of current events as topical source material.
 Analysis of great speakers as well as critical self-reflection will further support development of persuasive communication techniques.
 The course culminates in a final multimedia presentation in student-selected topics.

-The course instructor has over 20 years experience working with English learners and international students at the university level.
+The course instructor has over 20 years experience working with English Language learners and international students at the university level.
 As the former Director of English Language Learning at Brown University, she has helped numerous students make a smooth transition into college classroom dynamics.

 During this course, students will: